surveysolutions/surveysolutions/README.md

 ![Link Text](https://build.mysurvey.solutions/app/rest/builds/buildType:(id:CI_Package)/statusIcon)

-20.05 version
-** Not compatible ** with export service 20.04.
-Both should be in sync

 20.3 version
 - runs on .net core 3.1
 - requires chaning of configuraiton file from xml to ini format